A Feasibility Study: Plot

 A six-block suburban area –people and all– is teleported to Luminos.
 The Luminoids will study the feasibility of enslaving humans because Luminoids suffer from a genetic disease which condemns them to become as immobile as rocks as they age.

 Eventually, a suburbanite is introduced to the hideous Luminoid rulers, who reveal their plans and that the punishment for disobedience is to be touched by a Luminoid and thereby contract their terrible disease.

 The humans realize that they've been trapped with no chance of returning home.
 They accept that their former lives are over.
 Even submission to the Luminoids would not prevent inadvertent infection.
 All that's left is defiance and protecting the rest of humanity back on Earth.
-In a moving final scene, they willfully contract the disease from each other because mankind chooses death over slavery on Luminos.
+In the final scene, they willfully contract the disease from each other, thus choosing death over slavery, and rendering the Luminoids' experiment inconclusive.
+The abduction of the human race is proven infeasible, and abandoned.